 The Runner replied, “Ain’t no lower number now.”

 And there it was.
 Only a dozen yards away.
-One of the creatures who had taken her sisters lives.
-The blue lines running up its pale face, those blank white on white eyes pointed in Mimi’s direction.
+One of the creatures who had taken her sisters’ lives.
+The blue lines running up its pale face, those blank, white on white eyes pointed in Mimi’s direction.
 How had it snuck up on her in that EnViro suit?
-It cocked its head for a moment and then turned and walked towards the main entrance.
-Then, before it exited, it stopped and turned back towards Mimi.
+It cocked its head for a moment and then turned and walked toward the main entrance.
+Then, before it exited, it stopped and turned back toward Mimi.
 It waited.
-Mimi started to walk forward towards it.
+Mimi started to walk forward toward it.
 Still, it waited.
 Was it waiting for her?

 Some Recycled Runners were still employed in the docks, but Noatla had proposed and passed a bill that put tighter restrictions on them.
 They had to be announced by the AI and monitored now wherever they went, and it required special permission for them to leave the docks or the subterranean areas.

 But after the incident forty years ago, there were still dozens of them missing.
 None of the Order had ever found any trace and the one place they could have gone underground was completely inaccessible to everyone, even Noatla.